Tiggax/zakljucna_naloga/src/sec/uvod/2. bioreactors.typ

 @CHO cell lines are among the most extensively utilized hosts for the production of therapeutic proteins in the bio-pharmaceutic industry @Wurm_2004.
+Nearly 80% of the approved human therapeutic antibodies are produced by @CHO cells @Xu_Lin_Mi_Pang_Wang_2023.
+They provide an advantage over other non-eucaryotic cell lines, since they are able to achieve correct glycosylation patterns of mammalian-cells, needed for protein therapeutics such as therapeutic antibodies @Cui_2023[p.
+1].
 Their use in stirred tank bioreactors are preferred because of their scalability with these cells @Kretzmer_2002[p.
 138].
 Currently, stirred tank bioreactors over 10,000 L scale are readily used for SF suspension cultures of recombinant CHO (@rCHO) cells producing therapeutic antibody @Kim_2012[p.
 917-918].